illustration of engines on a path with a checkered flag at the end, on a red labyrinth-style background

 Lakeland, USA

 To ensure fast and flexible power supply, this engine-based plant was built for balancing operations with quick start-up capability.
-An extended scope including a heat recovery system supports stand-by operation, enabling stable availability and efficient restart at any time.
+An extended scope including a heat recovery system supports standby operation, enabling consistent availability and efficient restart at any time.

 Digital rendering of a power plant with cooling towers and surrounding green space